Fight-Foundation/NFT-Tickets/API_DOCUMENTATION.md

 - `claims` - Array of claim objects
   - `nftId` - The NFT ID
   - `signature` - The claim proof signature
+  - `signerPublicKey` - Public key of the API signer (base58 encoded)
   - `claimed` - Whether the NFT has been claimed on-chain
   - `claimedAt` - Timestamp when claimed (null if not claimed)
   - `createdAt` - Timestamp when proof was generated